 Don’t Forget Small Details

-Guests can be very finicky about how they expect their dining experience to go.
+Guests can be very finicky about how they expect their dining experience to go from the wait staff.
 If a guest says keep the sweet teas coming, you best not let an empty glass sit at his table.
 Every small detail adds up and is a big factor in your tip.

 Don’t Anger Coworkers